chmduquesne/jackscript/README.md

 ### Forking

 Feel free to do whatever you want, I don't plan to maintain any of this stuff.
+This is just a joke, and I actually don't know no shit about ruby.